Please note: We are only able to place ODH dogs in geographic areas where there is emergency/specialty veterinary care.

 Other things to think about:

-- Are you comfortable with communicating regularly (email is our usual method) with ODH staff and accepting our guidance on care for the dog?
+- Are you comfortable with communicating regularly by email with ODH staff and accepting our guidance on care for the dog?
 We will work closely with the vets and make decisions for vet care.
 We don’t interfere much but we have the final responsibility and a great deal of experience.
 The dog belongs to ODH but we feel that good teamwork is really important.
 We try to be very supportive!

 A note about end-of-life care

 While it is always sad to lose one of our dogs, our mission is to give each dog the loving home that they so deserve for their final days whether it is a short or extended time.
 We think you will find it greatly rewarding.

 Our philosophy is: We will do as much as we can to ensure quality of life, to make the dog content, safe and comfortable for as long as he is with us.
 When the bad days are outnumbering the good ones, when his life is not comfortable or he begins to feel vulnerable, we avoid heroic measures to prolong life and we believe in euthanasia as the most important gift we can give at that point.
 We will help you with this decision (and will support your choice), or you can speak with a Board member who does a great deal of counseling about these issues.
 Please be sure you are comfortable with our philosophy.

 If you feel ready to be an ODH Home we would love to consider you.
 Please email us for an application, telling about your situation and preferences.
 The more homes we have, the more dogs we can help.
 There is nothing like the feeling that you were able to make the last few months or years of a dog’s life the very best they ever had.